Are you visiting the Netherlands? And want to know how to say Hello in Dutch?

 A note of warning: be careful not to confuse Dutch with German.
 These are two different languages.
 And since Germany was the aggressor against this country in WWII, making this mistake is still not trivial to a Dutch person.
 Please do not try your best German with them.

-It’s common to greet your friends, family and acquaintances this way, but you need to know how.
-Who do you give one?
-Since it’s used even at someone’s birthday at work among co-workers.
+It’s common to greet your friends, family, and acquaintances this way, but you need to know how.
+Who do you give one to?
+Since it’s used even on someone’s birthday at work among co-workers.
 It might feel customary to kiss everyone you’re meeting, but that is not so.
-It’s it three times or just one?
+Is it three times or just one?
 And can you refuse?
-(Quick tip yes, reach out your arm for a handshake).
-It’s definately not the way to greet people you don’t know.
+(Quick tip: Yes, reach out your arm for a handshake).
+It’s definitely not the way to greet people you don’t know.